WolfSchlegel/openmrs-core/liquibase/README.md

 The new snapshots files are now ready to be added to the OpenMRS master branch.

 #### Step 1 - Add the new snapshot files
-Add a new subfolder to the folder `resources/liquibase-snapshots/` in the master branch as outlined further above.
+Copy the file `liquibase-schema-only-SNAPSHOT.xml` to `org/openmrs/liquibase/snapshots/schema-only` and rename it to `liquibase-schema-only-<major.minor>.x.xml`.

+Similarly. copy the file `liquibase-core-data-SNAPSHOT.xml` to `org/openmrs/liquibase/snapshots/core-data` and rename it to `liquibase-core-data-<major.minor>.x.xml`.

-For example, when generating snapshots from OpenMRS 2.6.x, the new subfolder is `resources/liquibase-snapshots/2.6.x/`.
+For example, when creating snapshots for version 2.2.x of OpenMRS, the resulting files are:

-Copy the snapshot files into the new subfolder and rename the two files:

-* `liquibase-schema-only-SNAPSHOT.xml` becomes `liquibase-schema-only.xml`
+* `org/openmrs/liquibase/snapshots/schema-only/liquibase-schema-only-2.2.x.xml`
-* `liquibase-core-data-SNAPSHOT.xml` becomes `liquibase-core-data.xml`
+* `org/openmrs/liquibase/snapshots/core-data/liquibase-core-data-2.2.x.xml`

 #### Step 2 - Create a new liquibase update file
-Add a new subfolder to the`resources/liquibase-updates/` folder in the master branch as outlined further above.

-For example, when generating snapshots from OpenMRS 2.6.x, the new subfolder is `resources/liquibase-updates/2.7.x`.

-The minor version number of the new subfolder is increased by one as this folder contains all liquibase change sets that are introduced

-* *after* OpenMRS version 2.6 was created
-* and *before* OpenMRS version 2.7 will be created

-In the new subfolder, create a liquibase file called `liquibase-update-to-latest.xml`.
+In the folder `org/openmrs/liquibase/updates`, create an **empty** Liquibase change log file called `liquibase-update-to-latest-<major.minor+1>.x.xml`.

 You can use `resources/liquibase-empty-changelog.xml` as a template for creating the new file.

+For example, when adding snapshots from OpenMRS 2.2.x, the resulting file is:

+* `org/openmrs/liquibase/updates/liquibase-updates-2.3.x.xml`

+The minor version number of the new update change log is increased by one as this file contains all Liquibase change sets that are introduced

+* *after* OpenMRS version 2.2 was created
+* and *before* OpenMRS version 2.3 will be created

 Include the new file in `resources/liquibase-update-to-latest.xml`, it is used by integration tests (as mentioned above).

+#### Step 3 - Make OpenMRS aware of the new versions
+New snapshot and update versions need to be added to the `org.openmrs.liquibase.ChangeLogVersions` class.

+After adding the new change log files and updating the `ChangeLogVersions` class, run the test `org.openmrs.liquibase.ChangeLogVersionsTest` to ensure that the definition of change log versions and the actual change log files are in sync.
+The test fails if either versions are missing in the `ChangeLogVersions` class or if change log files are missing in the resource folder.

-#### Step 3 - Validate Hibernate mappings
+#### Step 4 - Validate Hibernate mappings

 Run `org.openmrs.util.databasechange.ValidateHibernateMappingsIT` to check whether the data types in the new liquibase files are compatible with the data types specified in the Hibernate mappings.